mskp/OpXpress-2.0/README.md

 - **Products Showcase:**
   Attractive and organized display of a wide range of products with detailed descriptions and images.

+- **Products Search:**
+  A powerful search feature allowing users to quickly find products by name or keywords, making the shopping process faster and more user-friendly.

 - **Category-wise Filtering:**
   Advanced filtering options to help users easily find products based on categories, enhancing the shopping experience.

 - **Order Storage in Database:**
-  Robust order management system that stores individual user orders in the Firebase database for easy retrieval and tracking.
+  Robust order management system that stores individual user orders in the MongoDB database for easy retrieval and tracking.

 - **Responsive UI:**
   A highly responsive user interface built with Shadcn, Tailwind CSS, and other modern UI frameworks, ensuring a smooth shopping experience across all devices.